Qabel/qabel-android/README.md

 You can run the tests either directly from AndroidStudio with the following gradle tasks:

-* `./gradlew test` runs the local unit tests
+* `./gradlew testDeveloperDebugUnitTest` runs the local unit tests
-* `./gradlew spoon` runs all instrumentation tests on all connected devices and emulators
+* `./gradlew spoonDeveloperDebugAndroidTest` runs all instrumentation tests on all connected devices and emulators

 ## Common errors